mlswg/mls-protocol/draft-ietf-mls-protocol.md

-In order to provide forward secrecy and post-compromise security, whenever a member initiates an epoch change (i.e., commits; see {{commit}}), they refresh all HPKE key pairs in the ratchet tree for which they know the secret keys.
-More precisely, they refresh the key pairs of their leaf and of all nodes on their leaf's direct path.
+In order to provide forward secrecy and post-compromise security, whenever a member initiates an epoch change (i.e., commits; see {{commit}}), they refresh the key pairs of their leaf and of all nodes on their leaf's direct path (all nodes for which they know the secret key).

 The member initiating the epoch change generates the fresh key pairs using the following procedure.
 The procedure is designed in a way that allows group members to efficiently communicate the fresh secret keys to other group members, as described in {{update-paths}}.

+Recall the definition of resolution from {{ratchet-tree-nodes}}.
 To begin with, the generator of the UpdatePath updates its leaf and its leaf's _filtered direct path_ with new key pairs.
 The filtered direct path of a node is obtained from the node's direct path by removing all nodes whose child on the nodes's copath has an empty resolution (any unmerged leaves of the copath child count towards its resolution).
 Such a removed node does not need a key